sailakshmiv/SimpleGoApp/README.md

 SimpleGoApp
 ===========

-This is a simple web application written in Go and a distelli manifest file that can be used to deploy your application to any server using <a href="https://www.distelli.com" target="_blank">Distelli</a>.
+This is a simple web application written in Go and a Distelli manifest file that can be used to deploy your application to any server using <a href="https://www.distelli.com" target="_blank">Distelli</a>.

 Prerequisites:
 ---------------